Privacy Policy

 Data Collection and Storage

 As a client of our services, your personal details, contact details and other general relevant information about your situation will be collected during the intake process, with your consent.
-We will retain this information in our password-protected database and in your file.
+We will retain this information in our password-protected database and in your personal file.

 Use and Disclosure